marvlogic/companion-module-dorico/README.md

 ### Note Input

-In a similar way, you can jump to another page when the 'Note Input' button is selected (just don't define the 'release action').
-If you also have the 'Note Input' button on the target page then you can have that button return to the main page when it is pressed.
+In a similar way, you can jump to another page when the 'Note Input' button is selected (don't define the 'release action').
+If you also have another 'Note Input' button on the target page, so you can have that button return to the main page when it is pressed.